Jump to Courses Primarily for:

 340-0 – Physics of Weather and Climate

 An investigation of atmospheric processes and the physical laws that govern them.
 Topics covered include atmospheric composition and structure, radiative transfer, thermodynamics, convection, precipitation, and the general circulation of the three-dimensional atmosphere.
-When possible, course content will engage with contemporaneous atmospheric conditions and provide students with a better understanding of their meteorological and climatic environments.
-Completion of introductory calculus and physics are required prior to enrollment.
-Prerequisites: EARTH 201, ENVR SCI 201, or CIV ENV 201, PHYSICS 135 or 136, and MATH 220 and 224 or equivalent
+When possible, course content will engage with contemporaneous atmospheric conditions, and provide students with a better understanding of their meteorological and climatic environments.
+Recommended Background: Completion of full year of calculus Math and Physics.
+Natural Sciences Distro Area

 341-0 – Quaternary Climate Change: From the Ice Age to the Age of Oil